 THE MOST EXPERIENCED TEAM OF DOG TRAINING PROFESSIONALS IN ALL OF ARIZONA

 When is comes to experience, especially with difficult to manage dogs, you will not find a more experienced team of dog training professionals than that of Phoenix Dog Training.
-The Phoenix Dog Training team consists of Steve, our Trainer and Senior Behavior Specialist, Phil, our Head Trainer and Senior Behavior Specialist, and myself.
+The Phoenix Dog Training team consists of Steve, our Trainer and Senior Behavior Specialist, Phil, our Head Trainer and Senior Behavior Specialist, and our Dog Behaviorist.
 Together the three of us have over 114 years of combined experience in training and rehabilitating dogs.
 You will not find another set of Dog Training Professionals in Arizona with the amount of experience that we have.